mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 - ``xarray<2024.7.0`` with ``numpy>=2.0.0`` leads to inconsistent results.
 See this issue: `xarray issue 1 <https://github.com/pydata/xarray/issues/9179>`_.
 - ``xarray<2024.10.0`` with ``numpy>=2.0.0`` leads to some time overhead.
 See this issue: `xarray issue 2 <https://github.com/pydata/xarray/issues/9545>`_.

-Also to convert subsetted data to NetCDF format the Toolbox uses the `xarray.Dataset.to_netcdf <https://docs.xarray.dev/en/latest/generated/xarray.Dataset.to_netcdf.html>`_ and ``h5netcdf`` library as the backend.
+Also to convert subsetted data to NetCDF format the toolbox uses the `xarray.Dataset.to_netcdf <https://docs.xarray.dev/en/latest/generated/xarray.Dataset.to_netcdf.html>`_ and ``h5netcdf`` library as the backend.

 The ``h5netcdf`` library is not compatible with the NetCDF3 format.